Panasonic cleans house with writedowns, sees $9.6 billion loss

 In the three months to September 30, Panasonic posted an operating profit of 48.8 billion yen compared with a profit of 42 billion yen a year ago.
 The result was lower than the average 55.6 billion yen profit estimated by five analysts surveyed by Thomson Reuters I/B/E/S.

-"It's highly possible that Panasonic will cut its outlook again later," said Mitsushige Akino, chief fund manager at Ichiyoshi Investment.
-"It's very difficult for them to judge how much restructuring will cost at this point."

-As the company prepares to rejigger its business portfolio, Panasonic this month secured $7.6 billion of loan commitments from Sumitomo Mitsui Financial Group (8316.T), Mitsubishi UFJ Financial Group (8306.T) and other banks, which will allow it to sidestep fund-raising in the credit markets.
+Since the start of the year, Panasonic's shares have dropped more than 20 percent, compared with a more than 5 percent gain in the benchmark Nikkei 225.
+Panasonic shares rose 4.5 percent on Wednesday to close at 514 yen before it released its results for the quarter.

-(Additional reporting by Reiji Murai, Hirotoshi Sugiyama and Sophie Knight; Editing by Edmund Klamann)
+(Additional reporting by Reiji Murai and Sophie Knight; Editing by Edwina Gibbs and Edmund Klamann)